 There are often no symptoms.
 When there are symptoms, neck pain and stiffness are the main ones.
 They are usually worse in the morning and get better throughout the day.
 You may also have a headache.

 If bony growths are pushing against a nerve root or the spinal cord, you may have numbness, tingling, weakness, or an aching, shooting pain in your arm or leg.

 How is it diagnosed?

-Lumbar spondylosis can usually be diagnosed based on your history of symptoms, a physical examination, and imaging tests.
+Cervical spondylosis can usually be diagnosed based on your history of symptoms, a physical examination, and imaging tests.
 These are tests that produce various kinds of pictures of your body.
 Such tests include:

 X-rays.
 They can help measure the extent of arthritis or injuries to the bones.